morinlab/lymphopedia/papers/paneaWholeGenomeLandscape2019.md

 sankey-beta
 This study, New Tier 1, 4
 New Tier 1, BL Tier 1, 4
-This study, BL Tier 2, 46
 This study, New Tier 2, 46
 New Tier 2, BL Tier 2, 46
-Other studies, BL Tier 1, 29
+Other studies, BL Tier 1, 25
-Other studies, BL Tier 2, 157
+Other studies, BL Tier 2, 111
 ```